 - Agriculture Stream

-If you employ such a worker, you do not have to withhold income tax on the gross remuneration you pay the worker, provided he or she meets both the following requirements:
+If you employ such workers, you do not have to withhold income tax on the gross remuneration you pay them, provided they meet both the following requirements:

 - The worker obtained, under the Temporary Foreign Worker Program administered by the federal government, form TD1, Personal Tax Credits Return, duly certified by a designated government official by means of an official stamp affixed to the form.